eddsteel/git-web-link/README.md

                     [-d|--deref] [-v|--version]

-  Provides a URL for the web-location of this file or dir in the given remote repository's web UI.
-Repository providers currently supported: github and github enterprise.
+  Provides a URL for the web-location of this file or dir in the given remote repository’s web UI.
+Repository providers currently supported: github, bitbucket, gitlab, and github enterprise.

   Example

   $ git web-link -b example -r origin -p app/Main.hs -l 31 -m 32